kineticdata/peripherals-active-directory/handlers/active_directory_user_change_attribute_v2/readme.md

 This handler will fail if the user is not found, or if more than one result is found.

-=== Important Note
+## Important Notes
-This handler has been tested on Task 4.0.6 and should preform as expected on all Task 4.x.x versions.
+* This handler has been tested on Task 5.0.8 and should preform as expected on all Task 5.x.x versions.
+* The handler supports LDAPS by setting the tls info value to 'True'.
+  * The method used to establish LDAPS is simple tls.
+The method encrypts all communications with the LDAP server.
+  * The handler completely establishes SSL/TLS encryption with the LDAP server before any LDAP-protocol data is exchanged.
+There is no plaintext negotiation and no special encryption-request controls are sent to the server.
+  * The simple tls method intended for cases where you have an implicit level of trust in the authenticity of the LDAP server.
+No validation of the LDAP server's SSL certificate is performed.
+This means that the handler will not produce errors if the LDAP server's encryption certificate is not signed by a well-known Certification Authority.